 Recordkeeping for records and information managers

-Learn the key responsibilities of record and information managers under the State Records Act 1998 and explore essential resources to ensure compliance, effective records management, and transparency within NSW public offices.
+Understand the key responsibilities of records and information managers under the State Records Act 1998 and explore essential resources to ensure compliant and effective records management, and transparency within NSW public offices.

 Public sector organisations in NSW have records management obligations under the State Records Act.
 Understanding these obligations is an essential part of your role as a records and information manager.

-The table below provides information on the key resources your organisation will need to understand and follow to meet records management obligations.
+Below are the key resources you and your organisation need to understand, to meet your records management obligations.

 Public offices